pgmoneta/pgmoneta/doc/GETTING_STARTED.md

-  delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server is-alive                 Is pgmoneta alive stop                     Stop pgmoneta status                   Status of pgmoneta
+  delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key is-alive                 Is pgmoneta alive stop                     Stop pgmoneta status                   Status of pgmoneta